Project Management · Sacramento

 Exactly what you get

 You get project management that connects the work to the money.
 Deliverables and contract milestones are modeled as the billable units they actually are, with the agency acceptance and review cycle tracked inside the project.
 The moment a deliverable is accepted, it surfaces as billable, so revenue stops getting stuck unseen.
 Retainage and milestone billing tie directly to progress.
-It integrates with accounting software so accepted deliverables flow toward invoices, custom CRM for the contract relationship, and business intelligence dashboards for utilization and cash visibility.
+It integrates with accounting software so accepted deliverables flow toward invoices, custom CRM for the contract relationship, and business intelligence (BI) dashboards for utilization and cash visibility.

 How to choose a developer in Sacramento